RazorDevs/Deep-Aether/README.md

 # Deep Aether
 ![](https://cdn.discordapp.com/attachments/1045643746089373747/1104824924520063126/image.png)

-**WE NEED HELP:** We are looking for more developers to help develop and release a stable version of Deep Aether for 1.19.2 that doesn't have server issues, and we can't figure out what the problem is.

 # What is this about?

-The Deep Aether is an addon for the Aether Mod for Minecraft for 1.19.4 and beyond.
+The Deep Aether is an addon for the Aether Mod for Minecraft for 1.19.2 and beyond.
 It aims to add lots of new features to give players a chance to venture deeper into the Aether dimension, while also maintaining its original style.
 Basically, we aim to give the Aether the "1.16 Nether Expansion Update" treatment.